Wage growth #

 This category group contains real-time measures of wages or salary growth across many countries.
 Local conventions and importances of these data vary greatly across countries and the category group focuses on the most representative and commonly used local measures.
 Where more than one measure is widely watched, the growth rates of all of these are averaged into a single indicator.

 Markets do not pay as much attention to wage data as they do to CPI or economic activity data.
-That reflects that they are published with greater delays and have less of a weight in the monetary policy decision making process.
+That reflects long publication lags and a lower weight in the monetary policy decision making process.
 However, wage growth matters for the inflation outlook and for broad trends of corporate profitability in the economy.

 Ticker : WAGES_NSA_P1M1ML12 / _P1M1ML12_3MMA / _P1M1ML12_6MMA / _P1Q1QL4 / _P1Q1QL4_2QMA